-Late on Saturday afternoon a bronze-colored leaf began free-falling, descending slowly in the picturesque blue sky before making a brief visit on the shoulder of one of the walkers.
+A bronze-colored leaf began free falling late on the afternoon of Saturday, Oct.
+26, descending slowly in the picturesque blue sky before making a brief visit on the shoulder of one of the walkers.

-It wouldn’t stay there for long, but just long enough to earn a free ride for a few strides by one of the participants in Boot Scootin’ for Autism, the 2024 Giant Steps Annual 5K Walk on Oct.
-26, held on the golf course at Rich Harvest Farms in Sugar Grove.
+It wouldn’t stay there for long, but just long enough to earn a free ride for a few strides by one of the participants in Boot Scootin’ for Autism, the 2024 Giant Steps annual 5K walk held on the golf course at Rich Harvest Farms in Sugar Grove.

-This annual event raises funding for Giant Steps to continue providing educational programming, therapeutic program services, life skills training and recreational opportunities for students and young adults living with autism.
-That includes Canopy, which is its Adult Autism Program that’s located in Sugar Grove.
+The annual event raises funding for Giant Steps to continue providing educational programming, therapeutic program services, life skills training and recreational opportunities for students and young adults living with autism.
+That includes Canopy, its adult autism program in Sugar Grove.

-The proposed new facility would be across the street from where Canopy is located today at 264 Main St., but just a bit south.
-It’s the blockaded former parking lot of what once was J.R.’s Retreat/The Retreat 1111/Chicago West, and the Point Restaurant and Lounge before that.
+The proposed new facility would be across the street from where Canopy is located at 264 Main St. and just a bit south.
+It’s the blockaded former parking lot of what once was J.R.’s Retreat/The Retreat 1111/Chicago West and the Point Restaurant and Lounge before that venture.
 The land has sat vacant for more than 20 years.

-Once someone with autism reaches their 20s, opportunities for the programming Canopy provides are limited.
+Once someone with autism reaches their 20s, opportunities for the programming that Canopy provides are limited.

-Carol Stream’s Cheryl Bransford was pro-active when that day arrived for her son, Cole.
+Carol Stream’s Cheryl Bransford was proactive when that day arrived for her son, Cole.
 Others may not be so fortunate.
-Meanwhile there continues to be a growing need for such specialized care services.
-As one of the signs on the course reminded the walkers, “There is no cure for Autism.”
+Meanwhile, there continues to be a growing need for specialized care services.
+As one of the signs on the course reminded the walkers, “There is no cure for autism.”

-“When he aged out, back then on your 22nd birthday they booted you out and now you can at least stay through your 22nd school year,” Bransford said.
+“When he aged out, back then on your 22nd birthday they booted you out and now you can at least stay through your 22nd school year,” Bransford said of her son.
 “Cole had an October birthday and got screwed out of 10 months of school.
-So anyway it was like ‘Where do you go?
+So anyway it was like, ‘Where do you go?
 What do you do?
 And luckily I had my ear to the ground long enough to know I needed to look in advance.
 So we found Canopy before he got here and it’s just been something for him to do, something that he wants to go to, something that he likes a lot.”

 Cole Bransford is particularly fond of Christine’s Dream Equine Therapy Program.

 The Bransfords were among the final walkers to soak in the gorgeous golf course while enjoying peak fall foliage.
-Walking Rich Harvest Farms isn’t an everyday experience for most folks since its a private course, But without the generosity of Rich Harvest Farms’ owner Jerry Rich in opening up the course to host the walk, its canvas wouldn’t have been able to mesmerize participants with its bronze, gold, crimson and orange foliage seemingly every which way they looked.
+Walking Rich Harvest Farms isn’t an everyday experience for most folks since it’s a private course.
+Without the generosity of Rich Harvest Farms’ owner Jerry Rich opening the course to host the walk, its canvas wouldn’t have mesmerized participants with its bronze, gold, crimson and orange foliage seemingly every which way they looked.

-A prestigious course helping support Canopy’s highly-respected and sought after services.
+The prestigious course helps support Canopy’s highly-respected and sought-after services.

-Some signs that were placed in the ground near the walking/golf cart paths were simply arrows adorned with Halloween-themed cartoons like a black cat on one and a monster and witch on another.
-Others featured photographs of Canopy adults with brief bios sharing a little about them.
+Some signs that were placed in the ground near the walking/golf cart paths simply were arrows adorned with Halloween-themed cartoons such as a black cat on one and a monster and witch on another.
+Other signs featured photographs of Canopy adults with brief bios sharing a little about them.

 State-run programs rejected Neil, claiming he was too hard to handle.
 Thankfully, his family was able to find Canopy.